-An alleged violation of the Code shall be referred to the EC by way of a written request and only from a NF, CHC or a member of the IHF Executive Committee, except that the IOC Integrity and Compliance Hotline shall be available for matters in the Olympic Movement Code on the Prevention of the Manipulation of Competitions (Appendix).
+An alleged violation of the Code shall be referred to the EC by way of a written request and only from a NF, CHC, a member of the IHF Executive Committee or the IHF Council, except that the IOC Integrity and Compliance Hotline shall be available for matters in the Olympic Movement Code on the Prevention of the Manipulation of Competitions (Appendix 3).
 The request shall include a brief statement of the material facts and legal arguments on which the request is based, be addressed to the chairperson of the EC and sent to the IHF Head Office.